 “Why do teachers view their profession (or approach teaching) differently?”

 “Why do they have different work attitudes?”

-“Why are some passionate with their job and compassionate to their students while the others are not?”
+“Why are some passionate about their job and compassionate to their students while others are not?”

 Before we answer those questions, it is important to note that there are only two ways to classify the way teachers perform – effective or ineffective; two ways to label their work attitude – good or bad; and two ways to view the way they treat their students – fairly or poorly.

 What could be the reason teachers treat their students the way they do?
 Some teachers are perceived by their students as mean, unfair, and inconsiderate.
 Is it because these teachers were not taught by their parents the values of kindness and fairness during their formative years?
 Did their experiences in life make them rude?
 Or were they treated in the same way by their former teachers and they are thinking that being mean, unfair, and inconsiderate to students is nothing but normal.

 Teachers need to be reminded of the importance of establishing a good rapport with the students.
 In several studies conducted, what emerged as among the top qualities of effective teachers as perceived by students include “the ability to develop relationships with their students” and a “patient, caring, and kind personality.”

 As Andrew Johnson puts it, “Teaching starts with a relationship.
 Until then, you are just a dancing monkey standing up in front of your students performing tricks.”

 The hardest stone that school authorities could pick up and hit their heads with is if they would decide to hire a “nonteacher” to be a teacher.
 There are teachers in (some, a few, or is it many?) schools who are not really teachers by profession.
 They either have non-Education degrees or did not receive any kind of teacher training but were lucky to be hired for whatever reasons only those who hired them know.